When it comes to embattled cities, Detroit has suffered more

 Camden, Philadelphia, Baltimore, Detroit, Chicago, Gary, Milwaukee,

 Oakland, and Los Angeles.
 He currently lives in New York City.
-The exhibition, entitled Detroit Is No Dry Bones, runs until February 18 at the National Building Museum in Washington, D.C.

 It runs alongside another project, Detroit Disassembled, by Andrew Moore at the same gallery.